JROChub/power_house/docs/book_of_power.md

 26. When verifying, recompute the first two challenges; mismatch means halt the process.
 27. This manual expects silent verification every time you touch a transcript.
 28. Provide reproducibility logs showing counter, digest hex, and reduced challenge.
-29. Example log line: `counter=2 digest=a8e7… challenge=11`.
+29. Example log line: `counter=2 digest=a8e7... challenge=11`.
 30. Store such logs with your audit package.
 31. Cross-check scripts must use `derive_many_mod_p` from the crate to avoid inconsistencies.
 32. Document script output in your operational runbook for future teams.
 33. Avoid customizing domain tags without updating this manual and all tooling.
 34. Deterministic hashing ensures anchor digests and challenge streams stay synchronized over time.
-35. Without it, Chapter I’s hex ritual would drift and finality would crumble.
+35. Without it, Chapter I's hex ritual would drift and finality would crumble.
 36. Because transcripts embed the challenge lines and the digest covers the entire transcript, the chain remains immutable.
 37. When verifying aggregated proofs, ensure each component proof uses the same domain-tagged hash derivation.
 38. Commit changes to randomness code with explicit review; include diff snippets in change logs.